 Once you leave the house, it’s always best to have your feet covered.
-Public places are breeding grounds for viruses, bacterium, and fungi that lead to warts and infections.
+Public places are breeding grounds for viruses and bacterium that lead to warts and infections.
 Even grassy areas can be fraught with dangers: glass, sharp rocks, or other debris can lead to puncture wounds.
 Hot surfaces such as concrete and sand can cause serious burns.
 Shoes provide protection for one of your greatest assets!

 If you are diabetic, you should not go barefoot.
 Even in places that seem safe, like your house, dangers lurk.
 Stubbing your toe, or stepping on a sharp object can lead to injury and infection Wearing shoes with custom orthotics or prescription diabetic footwear also aids in even distribution of weight across the feet.
 This provides relief for pressure points that may lead to ulcers.

 Keep your feet safe and healthy this summer with the help of the foot care experts at Abbott Foot & Ankle Clinic in Collingwood, ON.
 Chiropodist Tony Abbott and his staff look forward to serving you.
 Call (705) 444-9929, or schedule an appointment online.